Alexon1999/django-boilerplate/README.md

 To achieve the real time communication with client and server, We use **django-channels** (websocket implementation).

-### Usage of Websocket to get Notifications in Real time
+### Example of Websocket endpoint to get Notifications in Real time

 ```javascript